 Sailing the Turkish coast is one of the most unforgettable experiences.
 Also named the Turquoise coast, it stretches over almost 1600 km of coastline with the most stunning and varied scenery.

 There are several destinations along the coast to reach by either ferry from Greece or by plane to one of the four major international airports along the coast, Izmir, Bodrum, Dalaman and Antalya.
 Overland transport from the airports to the yachting centers are also very well structured.
+The development of new Marinas in recent years has given sailors a wide choice for home berthing and winterizing.
+In the Mediterranean regionTurkey’s marinas have a very good reputation for service, infrastructure and cleanliness.

 However, for sailors favouring more laid back places, there is a wide selection of town harbours along the coast, offering the basic facilities and often located in the middle of charming towns, with a wide selection of restaurants, souvenir shopping and cultural or sporting activities.